-- -Maximizing the use of raw materials from sustainably managed sources, buying locally when possible. - -Spreading the use of raw materials that have the least overall impact on the environment, during its raising, as well as use. - -Respecting the international, regional and national laws that protect animal and vegetable species. - -Promoting the use of alternative, organic, natural and recyclable fibres, without additives such as pesticides, insecticides, and GMO seeds. - -Introducing new behavior such as recycling, reduced use of water and energy for production, and minimizing waste materials through upcycling. - -Using technologies that seek to reduce energy consumption, and supporting renewable energy technological systems that minimize gas emissions. - -Using recycled and biodegradable materials for packing to the extent possible, and dispatching goods abroad by sea wherever possible.
+- -Maximizing the use of raw materials from sustainably managed sources, buying locally when possible. - Communicating the goodness of using natural raw materials that have the non impact on the environment, as are part of nature cycle and can be 100% recycled. - -Respecting the international, regional and national laws that protect animal and vegetable species. - -Promoting the use of alternative, organic, natural and recyclable fibres, without additives such as pesticides, insecticides, and GMO seeds. - -Introducing new behavior such as recycling, reduced use of water and energy for production, and minimizing waste materials through upcycling. - -Using technologies that seek to reduce energy consumption, and supporting renewable energy technological systems that minimize gas emissions. - -Using recycled and biodegradable materials for packing to the extent possible, and dispatching goods abroad by sea wherever possible.